javaf/extra-event/README.md

 ### Reflex

 Response to a stimulus. <br/>
-Encapsulates a fast or <i>slow</i> response.
-Slow response is run on a daemon thread.<br/>
+Encapsulates a fast or <i>slow</i> response. <br/>
-Any executing slow response is aborted on application exit.
+Slow response is run on a separate thread from threadpool.

 | **Reflex** | `(Reflexive)` |
 |------------|---------------|